sposetti/TestDocs/deploy-configs.md

 Download Configuration Files
 -----

-Download the Hadoop configuration files from [here](./conf) and change following parameters per your environment.
+1. Download the Hadoop configuration files from [here](./conf) to a temporary directory.

+2. Modify the following parameters per your environment.

 Modify Configuration Files
 -----